The Truth About ‘Self-Cleaning’ Glass: How It Works & Why You Need It

 📍 Glazing Maintenance Guide

-A homeowner’s guide to the dual-action technology that keeps conservatory roofs spotless.
+A homeowner’s guide to the dual-action technology that keeps modern conservatory roofs spotless.

 📌 The 30-Second Summary

-• 🫧 It’s Not Magic: “Self-cleaning” is a slight misnomer.
-It drastically reduces maintenance and window cleaning, but it requires exposure to daylight and natural rain to function.
+• 🫧 It’s Not Magic: “Self-cleaning” is slightly misunderstood.
+It drastically reduces window cleaning and hard water spots, but it physically requires exposure to daylight and natural rain to function.

 • 🔬 Dual Action Science: It uses a microscopic coating that reacts with UV light to break down organic dirt (photocatalysis), and then uses rain to wash it away in an even sheet (hydrophilicity).